fordjes/sdn-labs/linux/02_bridges.md

 0. Run the *a3diff* function on the two L2 files we just created to see how adding the veth2 interface to the mario namespace changed L2 configuration.

   `student@beachhead:~$` `a3diff /tmp/ip-link-netns /tmp/ip-link-netns-veth2`

+  - **Q1: What is the state of your veth1?**
+    - A1: The state is down.
+Interfaces are always down after they are moved.

 0. Show the current L2 *mario* namespace configuration.